threnjen/threnjen.github.io/_posts/2021-04-27-i_have_a_model_how_do_i_use_new_data_beginning_data_science_part_2.markdown

 ---
 layout: post
 title:      "I have a model!
 How do I use new data?
-Beginning Data Science, Part 2"
+Beginning Model Building, Part 2"
 date:       2021-04-27 20:32:43 -0400
 permalink:  i_have_a_model_how_do_i_use_new_data_beginning_data_science_part_2
 ---